Medical Internship in Tanzania

 What’s Included:

-- Internship placement at Massana Hospital
+- Internship placement at Hospital

-- Rotations across departments with structured supervision
+- Rotations across multiple hospital departments

 Not included: Flights, visa, insurance, personal medical equipment (scrubs, stethoscope, gloves), personal expenses.